Tent Owner Satisfaction Awards - The Camping and Caravanning Club

 • Provide feedback to manufacturers on how they can raise the overall quality, reliability and suitability of their tents

-How did we do the 2023 Tent Owner Satisfaction Survey?
+How did we do the 2024 Tent Owner Satisfaction Survey?

 As with previous surveys, all respondents were invited to go online and answer a questionnaire, designed to take no more than ten minutes.
 For consistency, we asked broadly the same questions as before.

-For the third time the results were collated by independent specialist MRQual Research Agency.
+For the fourth time the results were collated by independent specialist MRQual Research Agency.
 MRQual has worked with Gough Mandarin, the organisation that previously collated our Tent Survey results and worked with The Camping and Caravanning Club for over 25 years.

-Our final results for the latest Tent Survey were made public in December 2022.
+Our final results for the latest Tent Survey were made public in December 2023.

 What did we uncover?

-Around a third of our respondents bought their tent in 2022 with the rest fairly equally distributed between 2019, 2020 and 2021.
+Around a third of our respondents bought their tent in 2023, 28% in 2022 and around a fifth bought in both 2021 and 2020.

 In total, the Tent Survey covers feedback on more than 50 makes of tent and in excess of 200 ranges – with some tents accounting for just one response.